NM-Radiopharmacology/FastPETDenoising/README.md

 #### Step 4: Applying the model ⟶ `4_inference.py`

 To apply the model, the user need only run `4_inference.py` and introduce path to the images to denoise.
 This script will find the local training instances, request which one to employ and, subsequently, which model to use.
 From `coniguration.json`, relevant model parameters (e.g. CNN architecture) are loaded automatically.

+### Pre-trained models

+Pre-trained models will be released soon...